-The Foundation's endowment consists of a fund established for a specific purpose.
+The Foundation's endowment consists of funds established for a specific purpose.
 The endowment includes only donor-restricted funds to function as an endowment.
-Net assets associated with the endowment fund are classified and reported based on the existence or absence of donor-imposed restrictions.
+Net assets associated with the endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.